Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations: Formulation of the problem

 \item[(3)]

 \end{itemize}

 \item[(C)] The equation has a family of Maxwellian solutions $M_{T,\mu}$ defined as where $T$ is the temperature, and $\mu\in\mathbb{R}^3$ is the mean velocity of the gas. \end{itemize}

-The purpose of this paper is to prove {\it{asymptotic stability of Maxwellians.}} The main objective is to prove a conjecture of C. Villani, namely the solution will converge to a Maxwellian exponentially fast, under the assumption of the smoothness and boundness (uniform in time $t$) of the solution.
-For the complete statement, see Main Theorem \ref{THM:MainTHM}.
+The purpose of this paper is to prove {\it{asymptotic stability of Maxwellians.}} The main objective is to prove a conjecture of C. Villani, namely the solution will converge to a Maxwellian exponentially fast in a weighted $L^1-$norm, under the assumption of the smoothness and boundness (uniform in time $t$) of the solution.
+Specifically let $g$ be the solution to \eqref{eq:NLBL1}, then there exists a Maxwellian $M_{T,\mu}$ and some constants $m,\ C_1,\ C_2>0$ such that for any time $t\geq 0,$